Economy Print Scanning Service

 the streaks on a TV or computer monitor (until you zoomed in).

-Samples of Scan Quality Issues That May Occur
+Samples of Scan Quality Issues That Occur with this Scanner |

 |